chrisvanpatten/safari-reading-list-kindle-sync/README.md

 # Sync Safari Reading List to Kindle

 Ever wanted to add an article to your Safari Reading List and have it sent to your Kindle?
-This script can help.
+This script can help!

+It leverages the [SendToReader](https://sendtoreader.com) API to format and send articles to your Kindle.
+Make sure you have an account and have configured it correctly.

 ## Usage

 1. Clone the repo locally
 2. Copy `.env-example` to `.env` and fill in your credentials/configuration data
-3. Set up the script to run automatically when `~/Library/Safari/Bookmarks.plist` is updated (via Hazel, fswatch, etc.)
+3. Set up the script to run automatically when `~/Library/Safari/Bookmarks.plist` is modified (a watch tool, like Hazel or fswatch, will help)

 ## Caveats

 + You will probably need to whitelist your node binary and watch tool for Full Disk Access
-+ The script makes no effort to prevent duplicate sends (this will be improved in the future)
++ Safari is fairly liberal in how often it modifies the `Bookmarks.plist`, which can lead to duplicate events.
+The script applies a few kludgy heuristics to try avoiding this, but should not be considered perfect
++ There is some rudimentary logging to make it easier to diagnose issues.
+You may want to capture your `stdout` and/or `stderr` to a log file if you're running this utility outside of a terminal

 ## License & Conduct